 Pass on – it honours none you wish to mourn.

 To mark a friend’s remains these stones arise;

 I never knew but one — and here he lies.

 Lord Byron’s Landseer Newfoundland, Boatswain, died of rabies.
 Byron himself nursed Boatswain during the illness until the dog died, disregarding all concerns that he might contract the disease.

-The clip embedded below was extracted from an interview with Michael Welch at Global Research and created by Ivey Cone at Fuki Cafe.
+The clip embedded below was extracted from an interview with Michael Welch at Global Research and created by Ivey Cone.
 It dates to 12 December 2014.